MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 ## Install the Power Automate mobile app

 If you haven't tried Power Automate yet, [sign up for free](../sign-up-sign-in.md).
 Then scan one of the QR codes below with your mobile device.
-As an alternative, you can use the Google Play Store link or the to install the Power Automate mobile app.
+As an alternative, you can use the **Google Play** link or the **App store** link to install the Power Automate mobile app.

 | Android | iOS  |
 | :---:   | :---:  |